-These are relatively new, and are the simplest to use.
+These are the simplest thermometers to use.
 The thermometer is scanned across your child’s forehead.
-It has the advantage of allowing you to check your sleeping child without waking him.
+An advantage of these thermometers is that you can check a sleeping child without waking her.

 These are good if your child already uses a pacifier.
 Infants or toddlers who don’t use pacifiers will usually resist a pacifier thermometer, so something else might be easier to use.

-Several other types of thermometers have been introduced in recent years, and are being marketed aggressively to parents.
-One method involves a plastic strip that’s placed on your child's forehead and gives a digital reading of the temperature.
-This system isn’t very accurate – at best, it can provide only a rough guide to your child’s temperature.
+One type of thermometer involves a plastic strip that you put on your child's forehead to get a digital reading of your child’s temperature.
+This system isn’t very accurate – at best, it can give you only a rough guide to your child’s temperature.